 damage - the collection lived a nomadic existance for a

-number of years as it moved around from place for place.
+number of years as it moved around from place to place.

 dedicated room in my new house and is now on permanent

-The pictures below were taken in January 2008 and show the collection as it appears today with a couple of small alterations.
+The pictures below were taken in January 2011 and show the collection as it appears today with a couple of small alterations.

 It's worth noting that I have a lot more action figures and other things such as posters and T-shirts, however, a lack of wall space has prevented me from putting them all on display.

-The following photos were taken in 2011 and are more detailed pictures of what you see above.
+The following photos were taken in 2011.
 Some sections weren't covered simply because they contain some pretty ordinary things

 In no particular order...

 and joy - the '89 Batman Colas (can and bottle), still